There will be times when you need to be careful of camera shake in your image. At other time, you will need to take many images, one after the other.

 By plugging this gear item into your camera, you control the rate and speed of your photography.
 The best thing is, once you set it, you can do something else.

 The Canon Intervalometer Neewer LCD Timer Shutter Release Remote is one of the best.
-It acts as the shutter control for your digital cameras.
+This intervalometer acts as the shutter control for your digital cameras.

 How Does an Intervalometer Work